Electric car use by country: United States

-In addition, as of April 2021, three US states have introduced government mandates to ban the sale of gasoline powered cars in the future to push the transition to electric vehicles.
+As of April 2021, three US states have introduced government mandates to ban the sale of gasoline powered cars in the future to push the transition to electric vehicles.
 Washington state's legislation would ban all sales and registrations of gasoline powered light vehicles made for or after their 2030 model year.
 California would ban the sale of all new fuel burning cars by 2035.
 Massachusetts would ban the sale of all new gasoline powered cars by 2035.

-In December 2021, the Biden Administration imposed Executive Order 14057, which is a nationwide federal government mandate that will ban new fossil fuel vehicles from all 50 US States plus Washington D.C. and all US Territories by 2035 to push the transition to electric vehicles.
-The order will ban new car sales of fossil-fuel powered government-owned vehicles by 2027, new fossil-fuel buses by 2030, and new privately owned and commercial-owned vehicles by 2035.
-The order also calls for all government fleets to replace their fossil fuel vehicles with 100% all-electric vehicles by 2035, for all fossil fuel buses to be replaced by 100% all-electric buses by 2040, and for all privately owned and commercial-owned vehicles to be replaced by 100% all-electric vehicles by 2050.
+In December 2021, the Biden administration imposed Executive Order 14057, which is a nationwide federal government mandate that will ban new fossil fuel vehicles from all 50 US States, Washington, D.C., and all US Territories by 2035 to push the transition to electric vehicles.
+The order will ban new car sales of fossil fuel-powered government-owned vehicles by 2027, new fossil fuel-powered buses by 2030, and both new fossil fuel-powered privately owned vehicles and new fossil fuel-powered commercial-owned vehicles by 2035.
+The US Environmental Protection Agency also unveiled stringent automotive emissions and fuel economy requirements for internal combustion engine-powered vehicles that will become mandatory on all new US-market ICE-powered vehicles starting for the 2023 model year.
+The standards will also get tougher and more stringent for the 2026, 2029, and 2032 model years.
+The new regulations will also require at least 20% of all new vehicles sold in the United States to be 100% all-electric vehicles by 2026, followed by requiring at least 55% of all new vehicles sold in the United States to be 100% all-electric vehicles by 2030, and finally followed by requiring 100% of all new vehicles sold in the United States to be 100% all-electric vehicles by 2035.

 Uruguay

-Plug-in electric vehicle sales in Uruguay started being reported in 2019, with 163 vehicles sold.
-Government incentives plus thermal fuel costs supports a strong annual growth rate, reaching 1044 BEV vehicles sales in 2022, about 1.8% of total vehicle sales.
+Reporting of plug-in electric vehicle sales in Uruguay began in 2019, with 163 vehicles sold.
+Government financial incentives plus high fossil fuel costs supported a strong annual growth rate, reaching 1,044 BEV vehicles sales in 2022, and a market share of 1.8% of total vehicle sales.
+To support this continuous growth, the Government extended the tax exemption for the purchase of all-electric vehicles with a retail price of up to US$40.000.
+BEV sales in 2023 grew by 80.92% to 1,887, a 3.14% market share of total vehicle sales.
+Total BEV sales in 2024 achieved 5,856 units, more than three times all electric vehicles sold in 2023 with a market share of 8.9% of total vehicle sales.
+Growth continued in 2025: by the end of October 2025, cumulative sales of the year achieved 11,381 units, with a market share of 19.6%.

-The Uruguayan government through its Industry Ministry started offering in November 2022 a 5000USD subsidy (applied as a post-sale rebate) for the replacement of up to 100 thermal taxis and ride-hailing vehicles.
-As of 16 January 2023 there have been 28 subsidy requests.

-Regarding mass transit, as of 2021 there were 32 BEV buses in operation of a total of 5391 buses nationwide (including urban, suburban and regional buses).
-The main urban bus transport company in Montevideo (CUTCSA, with 1140 buses) adhered to COP26 emission targets, pledging to achieve a 25% of BEV fleet by 2025, reaching 100% by 2040.

-Alongside the increasing sales there has been a strong expansion of the charging network: there were 150 charging stations at the end of 2022 (most of them slow charging), with a target of 300 fast-charging stations, or one every 50km, by the end of 2023.
-The government is also creating incentives so private companies can install charging stations throughout the country, expanding the network.